Ubiquiti: Upatre Trojan

-2021 alleged cloud data breach
+2021 alleged data breach and lawsuit

-In January 2021, a potential data breach of cloud accounts was reported, with customer credentials having potentially been exposed to an unauthorised third party.
+In January 2021, a potential data breach of cloud accounts was reported, with customer credentials having potentially been exposed to an unauthorized third party.

 In March 2021 security blogger Brian Krebs reported that a whistleblower disclosed that Ubiquiti's January statement downplayed the extent of the data breach in an effort to protect the company's stock price.
 Furthermore, the whistleblower claimed that the company's response to the breach put the security of its customers at risk.
 Ubiquiti responded to Krebs's reporting in a blog post, stating that the attacker "never claimed to have accessed any customer information" and "unsuccessfully attempted to extort the company by threatening to release stolen source code and specific IT credentials."
 Ubiquiti further wrote that they "believe that customer data was not the target of, or otherwise accessed in connection with, the incident."

 On December 1, 2021, the United States Attorney for the Southern District of New York charged a former high-level employee of Ubiquiti for data theft and wire fraud, alleging that the "data breach" was in fact an inside job aimed at extorting the company for millions of dollars.
 The indictment also claimed that the employee caused further damage "by causing the publication of misleading news articles about the company’s handling of the breach that he perpetrated, which were followed by a significant drop in the company’s share price associated with the loss of billions of dollars in its market capitalization."
 The Verge reported that the indictment shed new light on the supposed breach and appeared to back up Ubiquiti's statement that no customer data was compromised.

-Brian Krebs Lawsuit

-In March 2022, Ubiquiti filed a lawsuit against security researcher Brian Krebs, alleging defamation for his reporting on their security issues.
+In March 2022, Ubiquiti filed a lawsuit against Brian Krebs, alleging defamation for his reporting on their security issues.
 Both parties resolved their dispute outside the court in September 2022.